George H. Pendleton: Personal life

+Pendleton became a member of the New York Society of the Cincinnati in 1886 by right of his descent from Captain Nathaniel Pendleton of the Continental Army.

 At the end of his life, Pendleton suffered a stroke.
-Pendleton died in Brussels, Belgium on November 24, 1889.
+He died in Brussels, Belgium, on November 24, 1889.
 He is interred in Spring Grove Cemetery, Cincinnati, Ohio.

 Memorials

 The city of Pendleton, Oregon, is named after him.

 The George H. Pendleton House in Cincinnati is a National Historical Landmark and was listed on the National Register of Historic Places in 1966.

 In popular culture

-In Steven Spielberg's 2012 film, Lincoln, Pendleton is played by Peter McRobbie and portrayed as one of the most notable opponents of the Thirteenth Amendment and of the Civil Rights Act of 1866.
+In Steven Spielberg's 2012 film Lincoln, Pendleton is played by Peter McRobbie and portrayed as one of the most notable opponents of the Thirteenth Amendment and the Civil Rights Act of 1866.